 a.
-Unit 1 has fixed Kaplan blades and operates in the upper 1% range.
-The priority order minimizes starts/stops and allows for the longest runtime once Unit 1 is started.
+Unit 2 has fixed Kaplan blades (hydraulically locked) and operates in the upper 1% range.
+The priority order minimizes starts/stops and allows for the longest runtime once Unit 2 is started.

 b.
-Stop units in reverse Start order except run Unit 1 as long as BPA load request and required spill can be met.
+Stop units in reverse Start order except run Unit 2 as long as BPA load request and required spill can be met, and stop Unit 2 before Unit 1.

 Table LWG-6.
 Turbine 1% Range for Units 1-3.